AnthonySteele/anthonysteele.github.io/TheSingleReturnLaw.md

 * Most of the outraged, dogmatic replies that I have received are along the lines of "but in _this_ case a single return is better."
 No doubt, but that is no contradiction to what I am saying: Both styles have uses, so learn to apply both, and choose which best fits your case.

-* If you somehow still think that the single-return rule is applicable across all languages, please read about match expressions in F#, Erlang's case expressions or Haskell's pattern matching and get back to me.
+* If you somehow still think that the single-return rule is applicable across all languages, please read about [match expressions in F#](https://docs.microsoft.com/en-us/dotnet/articles/fsharp/language-reference/match-expressions), [Erlang's case expressions](http://erlang.org/doc/reference_manual/expressions.html#id80767) or [Haskell's pattern matching](https://en.wikibooks.org/wiki/Haskell/Pattern_matching) and get back to me.
 In those constructs, you cannot avoid using multiple return values.
+A [Rust `match` expression](https://doc.rust-lang.org/book/match.html) works similarly too.

 ## Original text